cmayen/paila/README.md

 ---

-## Running Docker Containers
+## Docker Containers

 #### paila-ollama

-The AI / LLM ollama container built with rocm in order to work with AMD chipsets. (nvidia will be added later.)
+The AI / LLM ollama container built with the ollama/ollama:rocm image in order to work with AMD chipsets. (nvidia will be added later.)

 #### paila-ingest

-The ingest server that will receive log files from remote machines and queue the files for AI analysis.
+The ingest server that will receive log files from remote machines running the paila-logpush.sh shell script and queue the files for AI analysis.

 ---